kriasoft/universal-router/README.md

 `README.md` files.
 Write your code in `src` folder, write tests in `test` folder.
 Run `npm run build` to compile the source code into a distributable format.
 Write documentation in markdown format in `docs` folder.
-Run `npm run serve` to launch a development server with the documentation site.
+Run `npm start` to launch a development server with the documentation site.

 ### How to Test